talmeym/regurgitator-core/README.md

 messages
 --------

 an incoming request is modelled as a ``message``, given to regurgitator for processing.
-A message may be pre-populated with relevant parameters, and provides a ``response-callback`` through which to pass back responses. each parameter is stored in the message under a ``context``, which is a group of related parameters. the default context is simply 'parameters'. some more specific contexts (for http) include 'request-headers', 'response-payload' and 'global-metadata'.
+A message may be pre-populated with relevant parameters, and provides a ``response-callback`` through which responses can be given. each parameter is stored in the message under a ``context``, which is a group of related parameters. the default context is simply 'parameters'. some more specific contexts (for http) include 'request-headers', 'response-payload' and 'global-metadata'.